varunsh20/Image-caption-generator-using-deep-learning/README.md

 # Image-caption-generator-using-deep-learning

-The goal of this project is about creating a deep learning model which takes an image as an input and generates the most suitable caption related to that image as output.It is trained on Flicker/8k dataset available on kaggle and it uses machine learning and deep learning techniques like CNN’S, RNN’S , LSTM’S, Feed forward neural network,Word Embeddings,
+The goal of this project is to create a deep learning model which takes an image as an input and generates the most suitable caption related to that image as output.It is trained on Flicker/8k dataset available on kaggle and it uses machine learning and deep learning techniques like CNN’S, RNN’S , LSTM’S, Feed forward neural network,Word Embeddings,